 MARTINSVILLE, N.J., June 28, 2016 (GLOBE NEWSWIRE) — Since 2009, the efforts of the Federal Reserve and other global central banks to keep interest rates down have been an essential driver of the capital markets.
 With the Brexit news causing even more uncertainty and leading to a broad flight-to-quality, the historically low interest rates will probably stick around for some time.

 In today’s low rate environment, retirees who find that their Social Security and pension are not sufficient enough to cover expenses may be tempted by the allure of high dividend stocks, at the expense of their bonds, for greater income.
-However, buyers beware – according to Ken Schapiro of Condor Capital Management, high dividend stocks are a dangerous alternative to bonds.
+However, buyers beware – according to Ken Schapiro of Condor Capital Wealth Management, high dividend stocks are a dangerous alternative to bonds.

 While the high dividends that stocks pay may seem like a good deal to put more money in your pockets, there are several risks associated with this investment strategy.
 By investing in stocks that pay high dividends, your portfolio is likely to be less diversified due to the fact that companies with high payouts are usually found in just a handful of sectors – the utilities and telecommunications sectors come to mind.
 Furthermore, a large percent of small company stocks do not even pay dividends, so by limiting yourself to only owning stocks that pay large dividends, you could be removing small company stocks from your portfolio, which have been solid diversifiers in portfolios over the long-term.